The Co-operative Bank plc is authorised and regulated by the Prudential Regulation Authority and regulated by the Financial Conduct Authority.

-Article 96 of the Capital Requirements Directive (CRD IV) requires Co-operative Bank to publish a statement, on its website on how it complies with the requirements of Articles 88 to 95 of CRD IV.
+Article 96 of the Capital Requirements Directive (CRD V) requires the Bank to publish a statement, on its website, on how it complies with the requirements of Articles 88 to 95 of CRD V.

 The Board has collective responsibility for the long term success of the Bank.
 Its role is to provide leadership of the Bank within a framework of prudent and effective controls which enables risk to be assessed and managed.
 It sets the Bank’s values and standards and ensures that its obligations to its shareholders, customers and other stakeholders are understood and met.